top of page

 When the USA's sovereignty isn't threatened, it should step aside and let other countries defend themselves, especially Europe.
 The United States can be in Europe with a much smaller footprint.
 It doesn't have to lead over there anymore; Those countries can fend for themselves.

-Whether you like President Trump or not, he isn't my cup of tea; until this evening, Mr. Trump spoke of peace, positioned the US as a negotiator attempting to bring the world to a more peaceful place.
-It makes the news of the US joining with Israel, even if the intention is limited, very troubling.
+Whether you like President Trump or not, he isn't my cup of tea; the Iranian and Venezuela strikes aside, he is actively engaged in seeking peace, more so with other countries than our own, perhaps.
+Still, he positions the US as a negotiator attempting to bring the world to a more peaceful place.

-Peace is an idea most Republicans and Democrats in DC do not share with Mr. Trump or Mr. Oliver.
+Peace is an idea most Republicans and Democrats in DC do not share with Mr. Oliver.

 One need look no further than the war-mongering Joe Biden to prove my point and every single person in Congress who went along with funding Ukraine.